awelllle/ecommerceUserService/README.md

-# Demo Ecommerce User service
+# Demo Ecommerce User Microservice

-This is a demo user service for demo ecommerce platform.
+This is a demo user microservice for demo ecommerce platform.
 It registers and logs in a user and it does the important job of validating the JWT token of every request from the other services.

 ## Running it